How much income & down payment is needed for a $500k home?

 To keep your housing costs below 28% of your monthly income, your gross monthly income should ideally be around $10,814.
 To maintain a 36% DTI ratio, your gross monthly income should be around $8,411.

 Keep in mind that this is a simplified estimate.
-Individual circumstances can vary.
-Lenders also look at your credit score, employment, and other factors when deciding how much they are willing to lend.
+Individual circumstances will vary.
+Lenders also look at your credit score, employment history and other factors when deciding how much they are willing to lend.

-It's a good idea to consult with a mortgage lender or financial advisor.
+It's a good idea to consult with a mortgage lender or financial adviser.
 That way, you can get a precise assessment based on your financial situation.

 What do down payment options look like for a home worth $500k?